-Some writers aren’t famous for what they write about, but how their writing voices sing on the page.
+Some writers aren’t famous for what they write about, but how their voices sing on the page.

 Are you looking to impact readers with your unique voice?
 Well, the good news is you don’t have to travel far to find it…